Insights·longevity

 VO2 Max and Testosterone

-Exercise-induced GH and IGF-1 release — both downstream effects of zone 2 training — synergistically support testicular testosterone production.
+Exercise-induced GH and IGF-1 release — both downstream effects of zone 2 training — support testicular testosterone production.

 The man who trains his VO2 max is not just optimizing his cardiovascular system.
 He is optimizing his entire hormonal environment.